jbirddog/type-ahead/README.md

-# type-ahead
+# typeahead
-Type Ahead
+Typeahead

-Proof of concept type-ahead api using rust/actix-web/sqlite.
-Currently zero effort has been made to optimize any part of this (tables arn't even indexed).
-Regardless performance is quite good.
+typeahead api using rust/actix-web/sqlite.
+All data is readonly and is stored in a sqlite db that is created at image build time.

 ## To use: